amateur80lvl/lxcex/README.md

 * Virtual internal network provides truly static IP addresses to containers, making more or less complex routing robust when external IP address and/or devices change.
 * Additional networking containers may run different VPNs for work, entertainment, banking, etc.
-* User containers run Weston instances which get nested in Sway.
+* User containers run Weston, Cage, Xwayland, etc. instances which get nested in Sway.
-  Other combination of compositors can be evaluated.
-However, this is the only stable configuration I managed to run so far.

 At the moment, this system reflects my experience and is full of personal preferences.
 Some of them are quite baseless.